kubernetes/community/contributors/design-proposals/sig-cli/dynamic_resource_shortcut_fecth.md

 ### solution 2

-remove those valid resources list in help messages, and add an dedicated command from fetch resources/shortcuts, and tell user use `kubectl new-command` to check what kind of valid resouces they can use.
+remove those valid resources list in help messages, and add a dedicated command from fetch resources/shortcuts, and tell user use `kubectl new-command` to check what kind of valid resouces they can use.
  ```
 ➜  ~ kubectl get -h
 Display one or many resources.